millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 ![](./images/700/Picture700-4.png)

-Note that you do not have to go to this page using the same steps every time, you can bookmark the URL and access it directly later.
+**Note** that you do not have to go to this page using the same steps every time, you can bookmark the URL and access it directly later.

 -   Click **Create** button to create a new OML user.
 Note that this will create a new database user.
 This newly created user will be able to use the OML notebook application.
 Note that you can also enter an email address to send an email confirmation to your user
-    (*for this lab you can use your own personal email address*).
+    (*for this lab you can use your own personal email address*) when creating the user.

 ![](./images/700/Picture700-5.png)